virbedi/tcp_udp_client_server/README.md

 # tcp_udp_client_server
 Basic utilization of TCP and UDP Client Server Interaction.

 TCP is a connection-oriented protocol.
-Connection-orientation means that the communicating devices should establish a connection before transmitting data and should close the connection after transmitting the data.
+The communicating devices should establish a connection before transmitting data and should close the connection after transmitting the data.

 UDP is the Datagram oriented protocol.
-This is because there is no overhead for opening a connection, maintaining a connection, and terminating a connection.
+This is because there is no overhead for opening, maintaining and terminating a connection.
 UDP is efficient for broadcast and multicast type of network transmission.

 In order to have reliable UDP transmission, I have implemented ACK messages and retransmission in case of lost packets.